 Compatibility with statewide historic preservation priorities established by the Division in the solicitation notice.
 These priorities are subject to change depending on regional or statewide concerns (e.g., disasters such as fire, flooding or hurricane damage).
-Further information about these priorities is is specified by the Division in the yearly solicitation notice.
+Further information about these priorities is is specified by the Division in the yearly solicitation notice.up to 10 points

-Educational potential or demonstration of value for enhancing the public awareness of Florida history, Florida historic sites and properties, the objectives of historic preservation, and the application of historic preservation methods, materials and standards.

-Anticipated economic benefits, including direct impact on the local economy and the stimulation of additional private sector interest and investment in historic preservation projects. up to 10

-Public use or other public good resulting from the proposed project. up to 10 points
+Educational potential or demonstration of value for enhancing the public awareness of Florida history, Florida historic sites and properties, the objectives of historic preservation and the application of historic preservation. up to 10 points Anticipated economic benefits, including direct impact on the local economy and the stimulation of additional private sector interest and investment in historic preservation projects. up to 10 points Public use or other public good, including benefit to underrepresented communities, resulting from the proposed project. up to 10 points

 - 2. The total possible number of points the Commission can award to an application is 100.
 The Commission's evaluation will be based on the information contained in the application, required attachments and support materials submitted with the application.
 The Commission's individual scores will be averaged to determine a final score for each application. - 3.
 Applications must receive a minimum average score of 80 or higher to be recommended for funding.
-Applications receiving an average score of 80 or higher will be recommended to the Secretary of State for review and approval, and subsequent forwarding to the Florida Legislature for funding consideration. - 4.
+Applications receiving an average score of 80 or higher will be recommended to the Secretary of State for review and approval and subsequent forwarding to the Florida Legislature for funding consideration. - 4.
 Applications with a tied average score will be ranked by application submission number order (lowest to highest).